 General partnerships are considered unincorporated businesses.
 Like a sole proprietorship, these business entities don't need to register with a state to function legally.

-However, any solid business needs a few foundational elements to function, such as a partnership agreement, a management structure, and guidelines for compensation and decision-making.
+However, any secure business needs a few foundational elements to function seamlessly, such as a partnership agreement, a management structure, and guidelines for compensation and decision-making.

 A partnership agreement is not legally required, but it's helpful to have a document that outlines the rights and responsibilities of each partner.
 Likewise, general partnerships should have a management structure in place that outlines the following: